ProteinsWebTeam/interpro7-client/src/reducers/README.md

 ```
 Each of the folders here is incharge of a section of the reducer and it gets aggreageted in the index via `combineReducers()`.

+All the action types used to create the reducers are defined in [/src/actions/types/index.js](/src/actions/types/index.js)